-Recording for 2010-16 has redressed some concerns regarding decline, in that the species is now known from eight tetrads (deriving from the same number of monads).
-Presence at Dartford continues, in ditches not far from the R. Darent (continuity which goes at least back to a specimen gathered by H. Lamb in 1898, in MNE).
+Recording for 2010-18 has redressed some concerns regarding decline, in that the species is now known from nine tetrads (deriving from the ten monads).
+Presence at Dartford continues, in ditches not far from the R. Darent (continuity for which goes at least back to a specimen gathered by H. Lamb in 1898, in MNE).
 The East Kent fens and the related Stour valley area are represented by finds at Stodmarsh, Preston Marshes and Worth (thence south of Worth as far as Betteshanger Country Park).
-In order to get on terms again with the recorded 1971-80 distribution, if it did better justice to the position in the field than the 1991-2005 survey did, which looks to be the case, we need to establish if presence of M. verticillatum still continues in some of the older locations such as the dykes around Wade Marshes and Birchington.
+While in terms of tetrad numbers we are back on terms with the recorded 1971-80 distribution, there is still scope to establish if presence of M. verticillatum still continues in some of the older locations such as the dykes around Wade Marshes and Birchington.